QifenYuan/senorge_analysis/README.md

 The scatter plots below show precipitation against runoff plus evapotranspiration (catchment averages) for the whole study period.
 Evapotranspiration was aquired from the [MODIS satellite product](http://www.ntsg.umt.edu/project/modis/mod16.php).
 This analysis, thus, takes all water balance terms into account unlike the evaluation shown above.
 We find that the version 2018 captures the water balance much better than the remaining products since:

-- The intercept is closer to zero than any of the other product.
+- The intercept of the regression line is closer to zero than any of the other products.
 - The slope of the regression line is near unity, and only the seNorge v1.0 shows somewhat better performance in this respect.
 - The squared correlation coefficient is highest among the products.

 Thus, overall the newest product shows a clear improvement over the older ones.
+Note also the homoscedasticity of the error terms in the seNorge2018 product.

 ![water_balance](figures/scatter_water_balance.png)